nitintonypaul/numa/assets/FAQ.md

 ## ❓ Frequently Asked Questions (FAQ)

 ### 1. **How do I install NUMA?**
-   > You can install NUMA from the Chrome Web Store, or manually if you’re working in development mode.
+   Download the latest release [here](https://github.com/nitintonypaul/numa/releases).
+NUMA will be published in the Chrome Web store soon.

 ### 2. **What does NUMA do?**
    NUMA is a Chrome extension that transforms your new tab into a focus-driven start page.
 It helps you prioritize productivity throughout your day by minimizing distractions.